emef2247/ikaopll-vgm-testbench/README.md

 - Convert YM2413 VGM files to a simple CSV format
 - Convert that CSV to a Verilog include file (`.vh`) that drives the IKAOPLL bus
-- Run simulations and export DAC output (`samples_mo.txt`)
+- Run simulations and export DAC‑related signals as text
-- Convert the text samples to WAV
+- Convert the text samples to WAV for listening / analysis

 The Japanese version of this document is available in [README.ja.md](README.ja.md).